What are the best fonts for your labels?

-You may hear both words used to describe the type or lettering used in design, but they are actually two different things.
+You may hear both typeface and font used to describe the type of lettering used in a design, but they’re actually two different things.
 The typeface describes the overall design and look of the characters.
 They’re also referred to as a font family.
-In the font family are fonts — the set of characters with a specific weight, width and style.
-For example, Helvetica is a typeface, and in this font family are Helvetica Light, Helvetica Narrow, Helvetica Italic and other fonts.
+In the font family are the actual fonts — the set of characters with a specific weight, width, and style.
+For example, Helvetica is a typeface, and in this font family are Helvetica Light, Helvetica Narrow, Helvetica Italic, and other fonts.

 Categories of typefaces

 There are basically four groups of type: serif, sans-serif, script, and display.

 - Serif typefaces have a little stroke or line, known as the serif, at the ends of the characters.

 - Script typefaces are formal or casual and are designed to appear as if they are handwritten

 - Display typefaces cover a wide variety of character styles and are generally used for headlines and not intended for text copy.

 Display, sans serif, and script fonts coordinated together, create a sophisticated look without looking crowded on this arched label.